feliciazhang/zebra-puzzle/README.md

 stuff away the number changes. if we go that route the stuff we already have in `puzzle.py` will work. tried solve_one solve_all there and it does work, even with the one_in_each. we'd just have to flesh out more helpers for handling different clues and translating to comprehensible output.

+Update: minimizing the clue set is proven np hard so we need to do not that.